Onyx Gemstone Information

 About Onyx - History and Introduction

 Onyx is black and white banded agate (cryptocrystalline or chalcedony quartz).
 It should not to be confused with onyx marble, which is limestone.
 The banding of onyx is parallel and consistent.
-Some varieties of onyx differ in colour, such as sard onyx, which has a brown base and white upper layer, cornelian onyx, which has a red base and white upper layer, and niccolo onyx, which has a very thin upper layer, allowing the black base colour to show through as grey or blue.
+Some varieties of onyx differ in color, such as sard onyx, which has a brown base and white upper layer, cornelian onyx, which has a red base and white upper layer, and niccolo onyx, which has a very thin upper layer, allowing the black base color to show through as grey or blue.
 Onyx takes its name from the Greek word "onux", which means fingernail; this could be due to a Greek legend, in which Eros mischievously cut the fingernails of Aphrodite with an arrowhead whilst she slept, and the gods turned the clippings into stone.
 Onyx was cut and carved as a gemstone by the Ancient Greeks and Romans in cameos.
 Intaglio etchings (negative relief engravings) were also made from onyx.
 These carvings showcase the banding of onyx.

 Onyx can be identified by its black base and white upper layer with parallel banding.
 However, in the case of sard onyx the base is brown and cornelian onyx has a red base.
-It is difficult to identify when the material is a single colour and can only be clearly distinguished from agate when seen in the rough, exhibiting visibly parallel and consistent banding.
+It is difficult to identify when the material is a single color and can only be clearly distinguished from agate when seen in the rough, exhibiting visibly parallel and consistent banding.

 Onyx deposits are found in countries all over the world, including Argentina, Australia, Brazil, India, Botswana, Madagascar, Mexico, Myanmar (Burma), Pakistan, Sri Lanka, Uruguay and the USA.